dooboolab-community/react-native-iap/README.md

 Q & A
 -----

+#### getProducts returns empty array
+- Please double check if you've called `initConnection`.
+- Please wait for max 24 hours to fetch your iap products if you've just uploaded them.
+[Related to issue](https://github.com/dooboolab/react-native-iap/issues/1065).
+- For `iOS`, from ios version `>=13`, we seem to use `StoreKit` to fix this issue as [mentioned in stackoverflow](https://stackoverflow.com/questions/58020258/requesting-an-in-app-purchase-in-ios-13-fails/58065711#58065711).
+- For `android`, please double check [issue comment here](https://github.com/dooboolab/react-native-iap/issues/124#issuecomment-386593185) and see if you've missed something.

 #### How can a user cancel a subscription in my app?
 - For both iOS and Android your users cannot cancel subscriptions inside your app.
 You need to direct your users to iTunes/the App Store or Google Play.